Requirements

 • The Economics department requires that students complete 16 course units for the Ph.D., of which a maximum of eight may be transferred from other institutions.
 In order to satisfy the requirement, students may sign up for independent studies and workshops (there is no limit on the number of workshops that a student can register for) after their second year.

-• Third Year Paper Proposal: During the summer, each rising third year student should prepare a research proposal for the third year to be email to Grad Chair and Grad Coordinator by August 31.
-This proposal should be a one page stating a general area of interest (no need to be too concrete) and the confirmation that you have ALREADY talked with two faculty members (by August 31) and started a conversation with them about your third-year paper.
+• Third Year Paper Proposal: During the summer, each rising third year student should prepare a research proposal for the third year to be emailed to Grad Chair and Grad Coordinator by August 31.
+This proposal should be one page and should state a general area of interest (no need to be too concrete) and the confirmation that you have ALREADY talked with two faculty members (by August 31) and started a conversation with them about your third-year paper.

 • Second-Year Summer Requirement More information is listed in rules and policies